MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/0x6-error-invalid-handle-multithreaded-application.md

 This issue occurs because BaseCSP is not designed for high load scenarios so BaseCSP smart cards are neither thread safe nor supported in high load scenarios.

 ## More information

 BaseCSP can only achieve thread safety in normal usage scenarios, for example, single user, smart card logon, email encryption or decryption, code signing and other similar scenarios.

 In normal usage scenarios, BaseCSP should be thread safe per context.

-In high load scenarios, there are two areas in which the issue starts to occur:

-- In BaseCSP’s transaction manager synchronization
+In high load scenarios, BaseCSP smart cards will run into transaction manager synchronization issues.
-- Winscard context exhaustion (winscard stops accepting new context after smart card application reaches limit of about 10000 contexts.)

 ## Workarounds